Relationships and Belonging

 Work on creating Relationships Policies is making huge strides as more and more schools and settings begin to explore Trauma Informed Practice.
 Both Louise Bomber and Paul Dix offer guidance / outline policies.
 Our colleagues in the Education Psychology Service are looking closely at how to support schools to develop relational policies.

-Together for Families and the Director of Education, Kate Evan-Hughes are currently working on a Belonging Framework for schools and relational policies are being looked as part of that.
+There is a Belonging Framework for schools and relational policies are being looked as part of that.

 TIS Training in Cornwall